MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-spatial-anchors.md

 Spatial anchors are used to save holograms in real-world space between application sessions.
 These get surfaced through Unreal as **ARPin**s and saved in the HoloLens’ anchor store, which is loaded in future sessions.
 Local anchors are ideal as a fallback when there is no internet connectivity.

+> [!NOTE]
+> Unreal Engine uses spatial anchors a bit different between 4.25 and 4.26.
+Anchor functions from UE 4.25 are obsolete now and should be replaced with newer ones.

 > [!IMPORTANT]
 > Local anchors are stored on device, while Azure Spatial Anchors are stored in the cloud.
 If you're looking to use Azure cloud services to store your anchors, we have a document that can walk you through integrating [Azure Spatial Anchors](unreal-azure-spatial-anchors.md).
 Note that you can have local and Azure anchors in the same project without conflict.